cqrsjourney/cqrsjourney.github.com/source/_posts/2012-05-22-V2-Pseudo-Production-Release-is-out.markdown

 The following user stories made it into the release:

-1. Providing a better user experience for **zero-cost orders** (at present the registrant is still taken to the payments system even if there’s nothing to pay).
+1. Providing a better user experience for **zero-cost orders** (in V1 the registrant was still taken to the payments system even if there was nothing to pay).

 2. Displaying the number of **remaining seats** of each seat type in the UI (since there was no read model for this in V1).